Yicheng-1218/AiChatBot/README.md

 ## Usage
 1. Set up environment variables for LINE API and Azure Functions credentials.
-2. Define your intents and handlers similar to Flask routers.
+2. Define your intents and handlers similar to specific routers.
 For example:
    ```
    @handler.intent('Inquire About Fraudulent TEL')
    def search_tel(event, intent):